DaliaBasa/Active-Directory/ActiveDirectory.md

 ### Primary Domain Controller (PDC) Emulator
 The primary domain controller emulator is responsible for time synchronization, among other roles.
 Time synchronization is crucial in Active Directory so clients could authenticate.
 The Kerberos authentication protocol includes timestamp information if there is time difference between the client clock and the primary domain controller emulator of more than 5 minutes authentication will fail and so devices and users won’t be able to authenticate and will receive authentication errors.
-The primary domain controller is also responsible for managing password changes, group policy objects and as mentioned before authentication requests.
+The primary domain controller is also responsible for trusts, group policy objects and as mentioned before authentication requests. </br>
+If the PDC emulator fails, users won’t be able to authenticate and therefore the normal routine will cease.

 ### Relative Identifier (RID) Master
 The relative identifier is responsible for creating and maintaining pools of security identifiers (SID).
 The security identifiers are created using the relative identifier value, once used it will never be used again even if the object was deleted. </br>